close

 Comfortable clothes rather than dress-up stuff.
 Thick tights (even for boys) to go under trousers when long underwear isn't enough.
 This would be especially important in higher altitude resorts particularly during January when it's coldest.

 Sun cream is so important whilst in the mountains.
-For young children, look for a very high protection.
+For young children, look for a very high level of protection.
 SPF 100+ can now be bought in most chemists.

 Bring some favourite toys and games.
 We mentioned portable DVD players earlier which people seem divided on but if you are taking one, maybe bring a couple of movies for yourself too.
 A new family board game may be a great way to spend some time together after dinner although you may be tight on space at this stage!